 Approaching the Anchorage Area

-The Master or OOW may find it helpful to ask the Port Control the position where he can anchor.
+The Master or OOW may find it helpful to ask the Port Control for the position where he can anchor.
 Otherwise, he can pick any position which he deems safe considering the information he gathered.

 The vessel must gradually reduce her speed while approaching the anchorage area until she reaches her position.

-Normally, the bow must face the wind, current or a combination of both.
+Normally, the bow must face the wind, current, or a combination of both.
 Observing the heading of other ships at anchor can help you which direction to face.

 Once the ship is in her desired position, the anchor may then be dropped while greatly considering her speed to be less than 0.3 knots.